jzzheng22/hlp21-project-group-3/doc/symbol.md

  `isLabel (model : Model) (pos : XYPos) (sId : CommonTypes.ComponentId) : (XYPos * CommonTypes.PortId) Option`
  - Returns an option if the user clicked on a port label or not

+## Issie interface functions

+`getPort (model : Model) (pId : PortId) : Port`
+- Returns the CommonTypes.Port object of a given pId
+- Used by buswire to convert to Issie datatypes

+`symToIssie (sym : Symbol) : Component`
+- Converts our Symbol type to Issie Component

+`extractComponent (symModel: Model) (sId:ComponentId) : Component`
+- Finds a component in the model from its ComponentId, and converts this into the Issie Component

+`extractComponents (symModel: Model) : Component list`
+- Converts the model from a Symbol list to a Issie Component list

 ## Messages
 **Received from Sheet via BusWire**